Many of the restrictions and inequalities imposed on people subject to UK asylum and immigration controls prevent people from meeting essential needs.

 Many of these restrictions are imposed on people seeking asylum before being extended to other groups, including disabled citizens.

-Labelling some individuals as 'vulnerable' or 'deserving' may be essential to enabling them to access essential services but does not stop the restrictions.
+Labelling some individuals as 'vulnerable' or 'deserving' may be essential to enabling people to access essential services but does not stop the restrictions.

 Instead, we need to bring together the insights and experiences of the disabled people’s movement, people in the asylum and immigration system, and allies of both to build greater solidarity, resistance and create a system in which people are valued on the basis of common humanity.